ufjschool/ob-s14/drafts/second/bokzam dragqueen draft2.md

 “My mother came to nationals,” Chastity recalls.
 “It was her first time at a drag show, and it was kind of a big thing for her to be there.”

-Before beginning her routine that day, Chastity took the mic and gave her mom a special message: “My mother’s in the audience, it was her birthday yesterday.
+Before beginning her routine that day, Chastity took the microphone and gave her mom a special message: “My mother’s in the audience, it was her birthday yesterday.
 I just wanna say to her, I am so sorry!”

 Later, the competition’s promoter introduced himself to Chastity’s mother.